by Cat, May 2012 (photo, right, from Wikimedia Commons)

 But don’t use Hormel Dried Beef as cited in the referenced recipe, nor Armour brand of dried beef.This new-fangled commercial version is made with ground and formed beef (and perhaps also pink slime), then pressed into thin ‘slices.’
 Unthinkable!

 This fake food is nothing like what I knew as a child.
 The 1950s version was real thinly-sliced dried beef from a chunk of cured meat.
-So, like me, you’re best off making your own, using either a wet or dry cure as described above.
+So, like me, you’re best off making your own, using either a wet or dry cure as in links, below:

 S.O.S. – Creamed Chipped Beef on Toast